theothornhill/gql/README.md

 # gql

-This is a WIP implementation of the GraphQL spec.
+This is a WIP implementation of the [GraphQL spec](https://spec.graphql.org/June2018/)

 ## api